kcvenkat/L.U.C.Y/README.md

 pip3 install -r requirements.txt
 ```

-3. Place your Google Cloud Speech API Key somewhere accessible, like an environment variable.
-You can set the environment variable by running this in your terminal:
+3. Place your Google Gemini API Key somewhere accessible, like an environment variable.
+You can set the environment variable by running this in your terminal or by putting it in a .env file:
 ```
 export GEMINI_API_KEY="key-here"
 ```